eurostat/eurostat.js/doc/README-map.md

 ### For choropleth maps

 A [choropleth map](https://en.wikipedia.org/wiki/Choropleth_map) shows areas **colored or patterned** in proportion to a statistical variable.
-These maps should be used to show statistical variables such as proportions, ratios, densities, rates of change, percentages, etc. For choropleth maps, *type* should be set to *"ch"*.
+These maps should be used to show statistical variables such as proportions, ratios, densities, rates of change, percentages, etc. Here is [an example](https://bl.ocks.org/jgaffuri/0d6e1b1c6f9e1297829f38b9c37737fe).

+To show a choropleth map, *type* should be set to *"ch"*.
 The following parameters are then considered:

 | Method | Type | Default value | Description |
 | --- | --- | --- | --- |